 9. Dress your baby in comfortable clothes

 We tend to overdress our newborn babies thinking they need to stay warm.
 Babies need to be cosy and warm, but that does not mean that you keep them in many layers.
 This is a good motherly instinct, but it is recommended that you dress up your baby with the same amount of clothing as yourself.
-Uncomfortable and excessive clothing tend to make babies crankier, and they may not sleep and feed well too.
+Uncomfortable and excessive clothing tends to make babies crankier, and they may not sleep and feed well too.

 10. Ask for help

-Breastfeeding may sometimes get difficult for the new mothers, and they may find it difficult to handle.
+Breastfeeding may sometimes get difficult for new mothers, and they may find it difficult to handle.
 In any such situation, you should not shy away from asking for help.
 Be it family, friends or even your doctor, reach out to people and ask for help and assistance.

 The first few days or even a month after giving birth, breastfeeding can be a bit taxing for a new mommy.
 It is absolutely natural and you will get into a routine very soon.
 In case you have any concerns regarding breastfeeding a newborn baby, you may reach out to a paediatrician for the same.